andrei-voia/deep_learning_pokedex/README.md

 # Deep Learning Pokedex Application

-* A pokedex app created with deep learning, capable to recognize a series of pokemons from a list of existing pokemons.
+* A pokedex app created with deep learning, capable to recognize a series of Pokemons from a list of existing Pokemons.

 ## Click to play youtube video: